-Lead Agency: Floodplain Administrator

-Supporting Agencies: Twp.
-Committee, Planning, OEM

-Hazard(s) of Concern: Flood

-Description of the Problem: The Township does not participate in the CRS program.

-Description of the Solution: Evaluate benefits of participating in CRS orogram

-Estimated Cost: Low

-Potential Funding Sources: Municipal Budget

-Implementation Timeline: 2 years

-Goals Met: 2, 5

-Benefits: The participation in the Community Rating System (CRS) benefits communities by offering discounted rates for flood insurance premiums, which addresses the three goals of the program: reduce and avoid flood damage to insurable property, strengthen and support the insurance aspects of the National Flood Insurance Program, and foster comprehensive floodplain management.
+Lead Agency: Floodplain Administrator Supporting Agencies: Twp.
+Committee, Planning, OEM Hazard(s) of Concern: Flood Description of the Problem: Although the Township has flood exposure, the Township does not participate in the Community Rating System (CRS) program.
+Flood insurance premiums continue to rise.
+Description of the Solution: The Township will evaluate the benefits and costs of participating in CRS program.
+If feasible, the Township will join the program and begin implementing standards that exceed NFIP requirements.
+Estimated Cost: Low Potential Funding Sources: Municipal Budget Implementation Timeline: 2 years Goals Met: 2, 5 Benefits: The participation in the Community Rating System (CRS) benefits communities by offering discounted rates for flood insurance premiums, which addresses the three goals of the program: reduce and avoid flood damage to insurable property, strengthen and support the insurance aspects of the National Flood Insurance Program, and foster comprehensive floodplain management.
 Impact on Socially Vulnerable Populations: The participation in the Community Rating System (CRS) benefits communities by offering discounted rates for flood insurance premiums, which may be more affordable for some socially vulnerable populations.

-Impact on Future Development: N/A

-Impact on Critical Facilities/Lifelines: N/A

-Impact on Capabilities: This would be a new capability for the Township.
+Impact on Future Development: Future development would need to adhere to any increased standards established as part of joining the CRS program such as increased freeboard and elevation certificate requirements.
+Impact on Critical Facilities/Lifelines: N/A Impact on Capabilities: This would be a new capability for the Township.
 Climate Change Considerations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
 As sea level rises due to climate change, the area of the flood hazard may expand.

-Mitigation Category Education and Awareness Programs

-CRS Category Public Information

-Priority Medium

-Action Evaluation

-Alternatives: No action The Township does not participate in the CRS Program
+Mitigation Category Education and Awareness Programs Education and Awareness Programs CRS Category Public Information Priority Medium Action Evaluation Alternatives: No action The Township does not participate in the CRS Program

-- -

-- -